worepix/doc-chester/source/interfaces/sub-ghz-radio.rst

 **********************************************************
 .. note::

-    The MQTT command for this operation is described in the document :doc:`MQTT Topics <mqtt_topics>`.
+    The MQTT command for this operation is described in the document :doc:`MQTT Topics <mqtt-topics>`.

     If you are using Playground, you can start it in the **Devices** Tab